bilecky/workflow-pro-app/README.md

   - Users can easily view their created projects and the projects they have joined, keeping them organized and informed.
   - Possibility of easy deletion of self-created projects.

+- **Blocking access for non-logged-in users**
+  - Users friendly notifications for non-logged-in users and blocking of functionalities available for logged-in users

 ## Live preview